bwprice/apscale_blast_local/README.md

         └───subset_4_blastn.csv
 </pre>

-* Apscale-blast will automatically filter the blastn results according to the following criteria:
+* Apscale_blast will automatically filter the blastn results according to the following criteria:

 - By e-value (the e-value is the number of expected hits of similar quality which could be found just by chance):
 - The hit(s) with the lowest e-value are kept (the lower the e-value the better).
 - By taxonomy:
 - Hits with the same taxonomy are dereplicated.
-- Hits are adjusted according to thresholds (default: species >=98%, genus >=95%, family >=90%, order >=85%) and dereplicated.
+- Hits are adjusted according to thresholds (default: species >=97%, genus >=95%, family >=90%, order >=87%) and dereplicated.
 - Hits with still conflicting taxonomy are set back to the most recent common taxonomy
 - OTU without matches in the blastn search are re-added as 'No Match'